Genesis creation narrative: Seventh day: divine rest (2:1–4a)

-These three verses belong with and complete the narrative in chapter 1.
+These verses belong with and complete the narrative in chapter 1.
 Creation is followed by "rest".
-In ancient Near Eastern literature the divine rest is achieved in a temple as a result of having brought order to chaos.
+In ancient Near Eastern literature, the divine rest is achieved in a temple as a result of having brought order to chaos.
 Rest is both disengagement, as the work of creation is finished, but also engagement, as the deity is now present in his temple to maintain a secure and ordered cosmos.
+The word used in the original Hebrew Texts that has been translated as "rested" is "way·yiš·bōṯ".
+This word is used only twice in the Old Testament, the other occurrence being Joshua 5:12.
+In Joshua 5:12, the word is not used to indicate a temporary suspension but a permanent cessation:

+And the manna ceased on the morrow after they had eaten of the old corn of the land; neither had the children of Israel manna any more; but they did eat of the fruit of the land of Canaan that year.